 - As you recall from our definition earlier, security is managing risks not eliminating them.
 We cannot reduce our risk to zero.
 The relativeness of security warrants ongoing measurements and comparisons.

-- Information security should drive business.
+- Information security and compliance should drive business.

 - Identify and focus on information security benefits.
 Information security shouldn’t just be a cost-center.

-- Information security is not one-size-fits-all.
+- Information security and compliance is not one-size-fits-all.

 - No two organizations are exactly alike.
 It makes sense to copy certain things that work for other organizations, but if we expect something to work we will have to make it our own.